Jrakesh/jrakesh.github.io/_posts/2014-04-12-an-evening-affair-with-railsv4.1.markdown

 ---
-title: Evening affair with Rails v4.1.0
+title: An evening affair with Rails v4.1.0
 layout: post
 toc: true
 share: true
 comments: true
 ---

-Hello blog lovers!
+Hello rails lovers!
 Rails 4.1.0 is out there.
 Let's go over some of my favorite new goodies that it offers, along with some thoughts on why I think they are useful.